US, Europe and NATO join forces to counter 'aggressive' China | ExBulletin

 China initially denied the existence of detention camps for Uyghur Muslims in Xinjiang, but has since described them as centers for vocational training and re-education for those exposed to extremists.
 Chinese authorities deny all accusations of human rights abuses there.

-Blinken said in a speech to NATO that Beijing’s retaliatory sanctions made it all the more important that we stand firm and stand together, or risk sending the message that bullying works.
+Blinken said in a speech to NATO that Beijing’s retaliatory sanctions make it all the more important that we stand firm and stand together, or risk sending the message that bullying works.

 But views on how business and commerce should develop differ from one side of the Atlantic to the other.